By this kind of hard work we must help the weak, remembering the words the Lord Jesus Himself said:

 I encountered Lynwood.

 Off to the side, there stood Lynwood, a short-statured, elderly man.
-He was glancing at items strewn on a shelf.

 Beneath his oversized, dark ball cap, he wore a toothy, Texas-sized grin that contrasted with his dark skin.